New French Extremity: Controversy

-Several films associated with the New Extremity have generated significant controversy upon their premieres.
-Trouble Every Day, Irreversible, and Twentynine Palms were noteworthy for prompting widespread walkouts among audience members.
+Several films associated with the New French Extremity have generated significant controversy upon their premieres, such as Trouble Every Day, Irreversible, and Twentynine Palms, which prompted walkouts among audience members.

-Baise-moi was protested against in France by religious groups, leading to a de facto ban on it by the Culture Minister, a decision that itself was then protested by filmmakers resulting in the introduction of a new '18' certificate to cater just for the film.
-Baise-moi was also subject to controversy in many countries because of its inclusion of visible penetration in an early rape scene – in the UK, this scene would be cut by the BBFC until the decision was overturned in 2013.
+Baise-moi was protested against in France by religious groups, leading to a de facto ban on it by the Culture Minister, a decision that itself was then protested by filmmakers, resulting in the introduction of a new '18' certificate to cater just for the film.
+Baise-moi was also subject to controversy in many countries because it included visible penetration in an early rape scene—in the UK, this scene was cut by the BBFC until the decision was overturned in 2013.

-One important aspect of new extreme films is the critical controversy that they attract.
-While individual films are liked more or less by audiences, a huge amount of attention is given to them – in the press, in university settings, in cinephile forums, and on discussion boards.
-As Mattias Frey notes about extreme cinema in general, it is less important to look at exactly what reviewers say, "much more decisive is the sheer amount of coverage: the more exposure, whether positive or negative, the more value a film accrues".
-Moreover, this attention is often quite polarised with praise and attacks of the films being vociferous and strong.
-Irreversible is a good example of this, and provoked substantial critical debate at the time, with many both praising and criticising the film sometimes even within the same publication: "in journals as diverse as Sight and Sound, in England, and Positif, in France, critics such as Mark Kermode, Nick James, Philippe Rouyer, and Gregory Valens literally sparred in print, damning or acclaiming the qualities of Noe's feature.
+Critical controversy is a key aspect of new extreme films: while individual films are liked more or less by audiences, they have received a huge amount of attention in the press, in cinephile forums, from academics, and on discussion boards.
+Mattias Frey argues that for extreme cinema, it is less important to look at exactly what reviewers say; "much more decisive is the sheer amount of coverage: the more exposure, whether positive or negative, the more value a film accrues".
+For instance, Irreversible provoked substantial critical debate on its release, with many both praising and criticizing the film sometimes even within the same publication: "in journals as diverse as Sight and Sound, in England, and Positif, in France, critics such as Mark Kermode, Nick James, Philippe Rouyer, and Gregory Valens literally sparred in print, damning or acclaiming the qualities of Noe's feature.
 One faction demanded censure for an amoral treatment of sexual violence; the opposing group called for artistic freedom for an uncompromising portrait of social and sexual dysfunction.
 Compromise was neither asked for nor given".